Stephen-Adwini-Badu/06.-British-Airways-Project/README.md

 ---

 ## Results
-- Achieved high prediction accuracy using ensemble classifiers.
+- Achieved high prediction accuracy only using ensemble classifiers but all other metrics were low.
-- Balanced models provided improved predictions for both successful bookings and cancellations.
 - Confusion matrix analysis highlighted reduced false positives and improved precision.

 ---